radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Servers and clients need to be preconfigured to use RADIUS/(D)TLS for a given endpoint.
 This action has to be taken by the administrators of the two systems.

-Implementations MUST follow the recommendations gi<ven in {{!BCP195}}, especially in regards to recommended cipher suites and TLS session resumption.
+Implementations MUST follow the recommendations given in {{!BCP195}}, especially in regards to recommended cipher suites and TLS session resumption.
 Additionally, the following requirements have to be met for the (D)TLS session:

 * Support for TLS 1.2 {{!RFC5248}} / DTLS 1.2 {{!RFC6347}} is REQUIRED, support for TLS 1.3 {{!RFC8446}} / DTLS 1.3 {{!RFC9147}} or higher is RECOMMENDED.